 But if the person is retired from the services from a private company where there is no pension and if he doesn't have sufficient funds to take care of his needs and if he has to depend on somebody else for his livelihood a 60+ person will have a tough time.
 He has to look for an alternative job and he has to pull on.

 A good article by the author and he has given various options that are available to a senior citizen to plan his time.

 Attaining the age 60+ is not a rare thing these days.
-The life length is increasing in general through out the world.
-In India specifically that is the case.
-The way of life,better education level, availability of better food, better medical attention, job availability even after sixty, etc. are some of the reasons for this extended life.
+Lifespan is increasing in general throughout the world.
+In India, especially, that is the case.
+The way of life, better education level, availability of better food, better medical attention, job availability even after sixty, etc. are some of the reasons for this extended life.

-Working in an interested field or job, one may not feel weak, hence will go on working.
+If one keeps working in an interesting field or job, he may not feel weak and hence will go on working.

 I thought of supplementing a few more points related to the above topic.
 A community living will always be a welcome thing among the senior people.
 These days, in several places, 'Senior Citizen's Forums' are formed.
 These forums organize different programmes suited to the interests of seniors.
 Here in my place, such a forum is working for more than a decade.
 Now about 1200 members are there.
 Every Tuesday a talk or a discussion will be arranged in open park, which will be attended by hundreds.
 Special programmes including light competitions and outings are also held occasionally.
 Those who are above 80 participate in these programmes with much interest.
 They sing songs, tell stories, recite poems, etc just like children.
 Invited lectures on topics like health, diseases, time management, etc are also held.
 Many of the members join this to spend the evenings chatting with fellow travelers.
 However, everybody agrees that the 'aged' feeling is no more with them after joining this forum.